-- Skirts/dresses must be no higher than 6 inches from the true knee (this can be measured while dress shopping as the length of a dollar bill when kneeling). - o If movement causes the dress to ride up, it may not go higher than 6 inches from the knee. - o The dress should not have to be pulled down to maintain this measurement expectation. - o If your dress has a slit, the slit must end at 6" above the true knee - Tops cannot be low cut, revealing or have a deep scoop neckline - No skin should be visible in the midriff area.
-This includes sheer and see-through fabrics. - Cutouts below the waist line are not allowed - Cutouts should not be larger than the size of your hand - Jeans, T-shirts, and shorts are not allowed - Clothing should be clean and presentable no rips or tears
+- Skirts/dresses must be no higher than 6 inches from the true knee (this can be measured while dress shopping as the length of a dollar bill when kneeling). - If movement causes the dress to ride up, it may not go higher than 6 inches from the knee. - The dress should not have to be pulled down to maintain this measurement expectation. - If the dress has a slit, the slit must not be higher on the leg than the tip of the thumb when the arm and fingers are fully extended downward at the side. - Tops cannot be low cut, revealing, or have a deep scoop neckline. - No skin should be visible in the midriff area (midriff is defined as the front side of the body, between the waist and the chest).
+This prohibits sheer, mesh, and see-through fabrics. - Jeans, T-shirts, and shorts are not allowed. - Clothing should be clean and presentable no rips or tears.